cabauman/cabauman.github.io/_portfolio/2022-2024-unity-projects.md

   - also implemented split screen mode to simulate and compare two date ranges side-by-side
 - utilized low-level code and the [MemoryMappedFile API](https://learn.microsoft.com/en-us/dotnet/standard/io/memory-mapped-files) to reference a specific range of data without needing to load the whole binary file
 - applied custom and minimalistic dependency injection resulting in zero singletons in the project
-- caught data import bugs and runtime data presentation bugs thanks to unit and intergration tests
+- caught data import bugs and runtime data presentation bugs thanks to unit and integration tests

 ## ADAS HMI Project